charleysmithschofield/snake-client/README.md

 ### Start the Server:

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side.

 ### Start the Client Side: